The dashboard is the place to go to get a big picture overview of culture across your company.

 - How much change in that group will affect your overall score

-At the moment, you won’t be able to configure the source survey for the Group Spotlight.
-You also won’t be able to tell the Group Spotlight to look at multiple surveys at once.
-We’re working on making those features (and more) available soon.
+At the moment, you won’t be able to tell the Group Spotlight to look at multiple surveys at once.
+We’re working on making that feature (and more) available soon.

 Our predictive analytics machine learning algorithm analyzes engagement and experience survey response data points from millions of employees worldwide (including hundreds of thousands of churned employees) to understand key probability signifiers of engagement related turnover.
 It then looks across all your major attributed surveys and highlights demographic groups that have a predicted turnover rate that is higher than usual.